 Near the start of the 1830s, there were nearly one hundred and twenty five thousand Native Americans living on the millions of acres of land.
 This land was shared by Georgia, Tennessee, Alabama, North Carolina, and Florida.
-This was land that their forefathers had occupied for generations.
+This was land that which their forefathers had occupied for generations.
 However, by the end of the decade, there were very few natives living anywhere in the southeastern United States.
 The federal government decided to work on behalf of the white settlers who came to the Indians’ lands.
 These settlers wished to grow cotton.
 The government supported the exile of the native people who’d lived there for centuries.
 The Native Americans were forced to abandon their homes and travel thousands of miles.
 This was to a place that was designated as “Indian Territory” across the Mississippi River.
 This difficult – and deadly – journey is now known as the Trail of Tears.

 The “Indian Problem”: